mayaaedlund/styling-in-react/README.md

 An utility first CSS-framework which allows you to put designs directly on to HTML-element.
 Instead of writing your CSS in separate files, you can use classes that representares rules.
 The rules are already made and you dont have to do your own CSS-styles.

 **Pros**
--Rapid Development, eliminates the need to write your own CSS-styles.
+- Rapid Development, eliminates the need to write your own CSS-styles.
--Consistency, enforces a consistens design system
+- Consistency, enforces a consistens design system

 **Cons**
--Readability, can be hard to read and understand, code can be longer and more complex -Complex customization
+- Readability, can be hard to read and understand, code can be longer and more complex
+- Complex customization

 **Example**
 ![tailwind](tailwind.png)